 (b) “tested rate” shall mean the production or throughput rate of an emissions unit as recorded in the most recent valid performance test and reported to the NDEQ in the source’s written copy of the test results, or test report, documenting the maximum capacity of the unit(s).
 The tested rate shall be extrapolated to daily.
 Examples include, but are not limited to, tons per hour to tons per day or gallons per hour to gallons per day.

-(5) The above notification requirements do not apply when compliance with the emission limitation is demonstrated through the use of a CEMS or PEMS.
+(5) The above notification requirements do not apply when compliance with the emission limitation is demonstrated through the use of a CEMS, PEMS or COMS.

-(P) The source shall not allow emissions equal to or greater than 20% opacity as specified in Chapter 20, Section 004 unless a more stringent opacity standard is specified in the underlying requirements of an applicable federal rule and/or specified within Title 129 and this permit.
-(Title 129, Chapter 20, Section 006)
+(P)

+No person shall cause or allow emissions, from any source, which are of an opacity equal to or greater than twenty percent (20%), as evaluated by an EPA approved method, or recorded by a continuous opacity monitoring system operated and maintained pursuant to 40 CFR Part 60 Appendix B except as provided for in Chapter 20, Section 005 (Title 129, Chapter 20, Sections 004 and 006).